CONCACAF: CONCACAF Nations League

-CONCACAF Champions League
+CONCACAF Champions Cup

-The CONCACAF Champions League, originally known as the CONCACAF Champions' Cup, is an annual continental club association football competition organized by CONCACAF since 1962 for the top football clubs in the region.
+The CONCACAF Champions Cup, originally known as the CONCACAF Champions' Cup and later the CONCACAF Champions League, is an annual continental club association football competition organized by CONCACAF since 1962 for the top football clubs in the region.
 It is the most prestigious international club competition in North American football.
-The winner of the Champions League qualifies for the FIFA Club World Cup.
+The winner of the Champions Cup qualifies for the FIFA Club World Cup.
 The knockout tournament spans February through April.

-Since 2018, 16 teams compete in each Champions League; at least 9 from North America, at least 1 from the Caribbean and the remaining 6 from varying CONCACAF countries.
-The North American teams from Major League Soccer and Liga MX qualify through their national leagues or other national tournaments, while the Caribbean team qualifies through the Caribbean Club Championship; the remaining six teams qualify through the CONCACAF League.
+From 2024, 27 teams compete in each Champions Cup: 18 from North America, 6 from Central America and 3 from the Caribbean.
+North American teams qualify via either their domestic leagues and cups or the Leagues Cup competition between American and Mexican clubs, while Central American and Caribbean clubs qualify via the CONCACAF Central American Cup and CONCACAF Caribbean Cup, respectively.

 The title has been won by 28 clubs, 13 of which have won the title more than once.
 Mexican clubs have accumulated the highest number of victories, with 36 titles.
-The second most successful league has been Costa Rica's Primera División with six titles in total.
-The most successful club is Club América from Mexico, with seven titles; fellow Mexico side Cruz Azul is just behind with six.
+The second-most successful league has been Costa Rica's Primera División, with six titles in total.
+The most successful clubs are Club América and Cruz Azul from Mexico, with seven titles each.